peterphmikkelsen/klask/README.md

 ```

 ## Redirecting
-Klask is also able to redirect by using the HTTP response "301 Moved Permanently"
+Klask is also able to redirect by using the HTTP response `301 Moved Permanently`
 ```kotlin
 app.route("/testredirect") { _, res ->
     res.redirect("/redirected")